grafviktor/goto/README.md

 2 file storages are supported:

 * ssh_config - readonly storage type.
 Goto loads all hosts from your `~/.ssh/config` file.
 See `man ssh_config`, if you want to find out more about OpenSSH client configuration file.
+The application also supports remote ssh_config files.
+Please read [SSH_CONFIG.md](docs/SSH_CONFIG.md) document for more details about ssh_config usage with GOTO.
 * yaml file - writable storage type, but supports less options than ssh_config.
 Please section 4.1 if you want to find out more about yaml file structure and its location.

 ### 4.1 Yaml storage location and structure ###